 It Becomes Detached

-Another risk of dental crowns is the possibility that it can become detached from your tooth.
+Another risk of dental crowns is the possibility that they can become detached from your tooth.
 This can happen once in a great while if you bite down into something hard or if you have an older crown that is ready to be replaced.
 If this happens, you need to come in and see us as soon as possible.
 Don’t try to reattach it yourself, as you can cause extensive damage to the tooth and/or the crown.

 Pain or Discomfort

 Pain or discomfort is probably the number one risk of dental crowns that people are most worried about.
-However, pain typically lasts a week at the most and can be managed with over the counter pain reliever like ibuprofen.
+However, pain typically lasts a week at the most and can be managed with an over-the-counter pain reliever like ibuprofen.
 If you’re experiencing pain longer than this or the pain is intense, there could be an underlying cause.
 The crown may be putting pressure on a nerve that’s damaged, or the crown may be causing a misalignment in your mouth and pain is being triggered by a tooth grinding habit.
 Additionally, your gum tissue may be sore and/or irritated still from the procedure.
 If you have any questions about the amount of pain you’re feeling, feel free to give us a call.

 A Chipped Crown

 Since porcelain can be brittle (which you know if you’ve ever dropped a plate!) it can chip or fracture, although this is still pretty rare.
 If you bite into something hard, it’s much more likely that it will cause your crown to fall out than chip.
 The more likely scenario for a chip or break is some kind of fall or accident.
 If this does happen, we’ll need to either fill it with a composite filling material (if it’s a small chip) or we may need to re-do the crown (if it’s a large chip or fracture).